So long, California: Major county votes to study secession

 “The state’s problems are not likely to be addressed by the jurisdictional chopping block,” Deverell said in an email.
 He’s wary of the “hubris” of: “If only this part of the state could go its own way, as we aren’t the root of the problem.”

-Since the proposal passed, the county’s next step is to form a committee — likely comprised of public and private sector members — that will conduct an analysis of funding that will compare San Bernardino to other counties.
+Since the proposal passed, the county’s next step is to form a committee — likely composed of public and private sector members — to conduct an analysis of funding that will compare San Bernardino to other counties.

-From 2018 to 2021, 352 companies moved their headquarters from California to other states from California, according to a Hoover Institution study.
-After decades of growth, the state population of 39 million has been shrinking, partly because residents are leaving for states that offer affordable housing and lower taxes.
+From 2018 to 2021, 352 companies moved their headquarters from California to other states, according to a Hoover Institution study.
+After decades of growth, the state population of 39 million has been shrinking, partly because residents are leaving for states that offer more affordable housing and lower taxes.

 Because of decreased population, the state is even losing a congressional seat in 2023, dropping from 53 to 52.